Review: Simple Random Sampling

 Cluster sampling is often confused with stratified sampling, because they both involve "groups".
 In reality, they're very different.
 In stratified sampling, we split the population up into groups (strata) based on some characteristic.

-cluster sample is obtained by selecting all individuals within a randomly selected collection or group of individuals.
+A cluster sample is obtained by selecting all individuals within a randomly selected collection or group of individuals.

 In essence, we use cluster sampling when our population is already broken up into groups (clusters), and each cluster represents the population.
 That way, we just select a certain number of clusters.